KevinCoble/Convolution/README.md

 - A layer contains one or more channels.
 All channel are processed concurrently, speeding up operation of the network.
 The last layer should only have one channel, as it should be providing the output for the deep network.

 ##### Channel
 - A set of operations that can be performed individually.
 A channel is tagged, so that it's output can be referenced by channels in the next layer.
-A channel has a source tag, defining the source of input data from the previous layer (or the network input set if the channel is in the first layer).
+A channel has a set of source tags, defining the sources of input data from the previous layer (or the network input set if the channel is in the first layer).
+Multiple sources must be of a size that can be 'stacked' together to create a single data set that is fed into the first operator of the channel.
+For example, two 16x16 inputs can be stacked into a 16x16x2 input set.
+A 32x32 can stack onto a 32x32x4 input to get a 32x32x5 input set.
 - A channel contains one or more NetworkOperators.
 These are individual operations on the data.
 Operators include convolutions, poolings, and feedforward neural networks.
 The operators are performed sequentially in the channel, with the first operator getting the inputs from the previous layer, the next operator getting the outputs of the first operator as inputs, etc., until the output of the last operator is tagged with the channel tag for reference by any channels in the next layer.

 ##### Labelled Image